Rokiis1/roadmap/types_of_testing/static_testing.md

 **Explanation:**

-Static testing technique where reviewers use predefined scenarios to guide their review of software documents like requirements, design documents, and code.
+In scenario-based reviewing, predefined real-world scenarios are used to guide a review of work products.
+This ensures that reviews are contextual and account for actual user interactions.

 <details>
     <summary>Overview:</summary>

-1. **Contextual Review:** The use of scenarios ensures that the review is contextual and considers how the document will be used in real-world situations.
+1. **Contextual Review:** Reviews are guided by realistic scenarios, ensuring that requirements or code support real-world use cases.

-2. **User Perspective:** Scenarios help reviewers consider the document from the perspective of the end user, ensuring that it meets their needs and expectations.
+2. **User Perspective:** Emphasizes evaluating the work product from the end user’s point of view.

-3. **Thoroughness:** Scenarios help ensure that the review is thorough and covers all important aspects of the document.
+3. **Details:** Helps ensure that all critical aspects of functionality, usability, and performance are reviewed.

 </details>

 <details>
     <summary>Examples:</summary>

-- **Example Scenario for Reviewing Requirements Document:**
+- **Example Scenario for Reviewing Requirements Document (User Registration):**

-    **Scenario:** User Registration Process

     1. **Scenario Description:**
-        - A new user wants to register on the website.
-The user needs to provide personal information, create a username and password.
+        - A new user registers on the website by providing personal information, username, and password.

     2. **Steps to Review:**
-        - Verify that the requirements document includes all necessary fields for user registration.
+        - Confirm all necessary registration fields are specified.
-        - Check that the requirements specify validation rules for each field.
-        - Ensure that the requirements include error messages for invalid inputs.
+        - Ensure validation rules and error messages are clearly defined.
-        - Confirm that the requirements document specifies the process for handling duplicate usernames or emails.
+        - Verify the process for handling duplicates and confirmation emails.
-        - Verify that the requirements include a confirmation email process.

-    3. **User Perspective:**
-        - Consider the ease of use for the end user during the registration process.
+    3. **User Perspective:** Evaluate ease-of-use and clarity of the registration process.
-        - Ensure that the registration process is straightforward and user-friendly.

-- **Example Scenario for Reviewing Code:**
+- **Example Scenario for Reviewing Code (User Login):**

-    **Scenario:** User Login Functionality

-    1. **Scenario Description:**
-        - A registered user wants to log in to the website.
-The user needs to enter their username and password to access their account.
+    1. **Scenario Description:** A registered user logs in using a username and password.

     2. **Steps to Review:**
-        - Verify that the code includes input validation for the username and password fields.
+        - Check for proper input validation and error handling.
-        - Check that the code handles incorrect login attempts appropriately.
-        - Ensure that the code includes secure handling of user credentials.
+        - Verify secure handling of credentials and logging of login attempts.
-        - Confirm that the code includes logging for login attempts for security monitoring.
-        - Verify that the code redirects the user to the appropriate page after a successful login.
+        - Ensure the user is correctly redirected upon successful login.

-    3. **User Perspective:**
+    3. **User Perspective:** Assess overall efficiency, security, and user experience.
-        - Consider the user experience during the login process.
-        - Ensure that the login process is quick and efficient.
-        - Verify that the code addresses potential user concerns, such as account security and privacy.

 </details>